ksu-cs-textbooks/cc210/content/11-file-system/06-java/01-reading-files/_index.md

 ## Opening a File using `java.nio.file`

-Here is the code we've used inn the Exception's module to open a file for reading:
+Here is the code we've used in the Exceptions module to open a file for reading:

 ```java
 reader = new Scanner(new File(args[0]));